swmcc/agentic.nvim/MVP.md

 **User Flow**:
 ```
-1. User types :AgenticTask "Rename all instances of User to Account"
+1. User types :PamojaTask "Rename all instances of User to Account"
 2. Provider returns a plan listing affected files
 3. Plugin displays plan in preview buffer
 4. User confirms to proceed